Kendrick Moxon

-Kendrick Lichty Moxon (commonly known as Kendrick Moxon) is an American Scientology official and an attorney with the law firm Moxon & Kobrin.
+Kendrick "Rick" Moxon, born Kendrick Lichty Moxon, is an American Scientology official and an attorney with the law firm Moxon & Kobrin.
 He practices in Los Angeles, California, and is a lead counsel for the Church of Scientology.
-Moxon received a B.A. from American University in 1972, and a J.D. degree from George Mason University in 1981.
-He was admitted to the Washington, D.C. bar association in 1984, and the State Bar of California in 1987.
-Moxon's early work for the Church of Scientology involved legal affairs, and he also held the title of "reverend".
-He worked out of the Scientology intelligence agency known as the Guardian's Office (GO), and was named as an unindicted co-conspirator after the Federal Bureau of Investigation's investigation into criminal activities by Scientology operatives called "Operation Snow White".
-An evidence stipulation in the case signed by both parties stated he had provided false handwriting samples to the FBI; Moxon has since said that he did not "knowingly supply" false handwriting samples.
+Moxon received his Doctor of Jurisprudence in 1981, and was admitted to the District of Columbia Bar in 1984, and the State Bar of California in 1987.
+Moxon's early work for the Church of Scientology involved legal affairs, and he also held the Scientology title of "reverend".
+He worked at Scientology's intelligence agency known as the Guardian's Office (GO), and was named as an unindicted co-conspirator after the Federal Bureau of Investigation's investigation into criminal activities by Scientology operatives called "Operation Snow White".
+An evidence stipulation in the case stated he had provided false handwriting samples to the FBI; Moxon has since said that he did not "knowingly supply" false handwriting samples.

 The bulk of Moxon's legal work is Scientology-related.
-He has served as Commissioner of the Scientology-affiliated organization Citizens Commission on Human Rights (CCHR).
+He has served as Commissioner of Scientology's Citizens Commission on Human Rights (CCHR).
 He represented the Church of Scientology in 1988 in a billion-dollar class action lawsuit against the organization by former Scientologists which was dismissed in Los Angeles Superior Court.
-In 1990 Moxon represented the organization in a suit against the Internal Revenue Service in an attempt to gain access to information about Scientology held by the IRS.
+In 1990 Moxon represented the organization in a suit against the Internal Revenue Service in an attempt to gain access to their records on Scientology.
 He assisted 50 Scientologists in filing separate lawsuits against the organization Cult Awareness Network (CAN), which led to the bankruptcy of the organization.
 He represented the plaintiff in the Jason Scott case against CAN and cult deprogrammer Rick Ross.

 A Scientology publication said Moxon had used church doctrine in bringing down CAN.
 Its assets were bought in bankruptcy court by a Scientologist and legal associate of Moxon's.
 Moxon said he was proud of what he had done, referring to the old CAN organization as a "hate group".
 Moxon represented the manager of the Scientology facility Golden Era Productions in a filing against Keith Henson, a critic of Scientology.
 Moxon filed an affidavit in 2000 in the case involving the criminal prosecution of the Church of Scientology in the death of Scientologist Lisa McPherson, and defended her treatment by Scientology staffers as part of a religious practice.